Dipendi/Fullstack/README.md

     Update @PUT
     Delete @DELETE
     Retrieve by id @GET/{id} (for retrieving specific recipe details)

+2. There is a use of JPA repository and H2 embedded database.
+    - data.sql file is attahed already.
+That's why when you launch the application, you will see the data is already present.

 2. There are testcases written using Mockito Junit framework
     - still there is an improvement area to write more test cases. currently there are three testcases present.